ansible-community/role2collection/README.md

 1. Does not modify anything in role YAML files
 1. Overwrites duplicate files
 1. Does not come with any warranties
+1. Does not special case any 3rd party tool directory or files, use `--extra-path` to support this